 Duke Graduate School Scientific Writing Resource

-Duke provides a free online course/tutorial in principles of effective science writing.
-Each modules takes about 45 minutes to complete.
+Duke provides a free online course/tutorial on the principles of effective science writing.
+Each module takes about 45 minutes to complete.
 If you are working on or teaching science writing, you may find this resource helpful in isolating the conventions of science writing.

 The Dragon and the Mouse